FeyAgape/GitAndMore/Git.md

 - Run `git commit -m "commit message here"` this will commit your changes making it ready to be push.
 - Run `git push` this will send your changes to your remote repo.

+###### Extra

+- run `git show` - for a single commit will shows the log message and textual difference
+- run `git show --stat` - will show you the changes made
+- run `git log --stat` - will show you the commits message and files changes made

 ## Git Flow